Easy Strawberry Banana Bread

 Because strawberry banana bread is so moist, it doesn’t last as long as some other desserts.
 Keep it on the counter for up to three days or in the refrigerator for a week.
 If you seal the strawberry banana bread in a freezer-safe airtight container or wrap tightly in plastic wrap and foil, you can keep it in the freezer for months!
 Slice it before you freeze if you want to be able to grab some for breakfast – simply toast and eat!

-This strawberry banana bread can easily be made as strawberry banana muffins.
+This banana and strawberry bread can easily be made as strawberry banana muffins.
 Just bake them in muffin tins and adjust the bake time to 20 minutes.
 I topped the muffins above with Greek yogurt frosting.

 Strawberry Banana Bread